 - Before entering the flooded area, make certain that the power has been turned off in that part of the building.

-> - Immediately shut off the sprinkler system.
-All sprinkler and standpipe systems have control valves designed to shut off water from water source to sprinkler system.
+- Immediately shut off the sprinkler system.
+All sprinkler and standpipe systems have control valves designed to shut off water from the water source to the sprinkler system.

-> - Contact your agent or insurer and give notice of the loss and damage.
+- Contact your agent or insurer and give notice of the loss and damage.
 Your insurance company usually can provide the names of contractors who can provide emergency services and help with mold prevention.

 - Follow the insurance company’s directives regarding emergency repairs and mitigation.

 - Remove water by mopping and blotting.
 If the damage is significant, consider using a water extraction company for immediate help.